fountain of wisdom • visiting france & paris

 FOR CENTURIES, THE PEOPLE OF FRANCE HAS EXPOSED to the world their Manners & Etiquette; their politeness and correctitude; how they act and behave.
 In a putrid XXI century where all that is grotesque succeeds, there is dwarf percentage of people who live life holding on to a set of higher human qualities.
 Those who do, will find French Manners & Etiquette easy to deal with.
 Those who do not, will confront differences that surface and reveal.

-This article is not intended to be complete, but it will give you a solid understanding of what you will face when meeting with French people.
+This article is not intended to be complete, but it will give you a solid

 » After proper introduction, you refer to people that you just met using a title and their last name.
 French Manners & Etiquette mandate that you remain doing so until you are told to call them otherwise.
 Should you not know the marital status of a woman, her title is Mademoiselle.